 What We’ve Achieved

-In 2012 we trained more than 55,000 teachers; those teachers, in turn, reached 5 million students.
+In 2012 the Council for Economic Education trained more than 55,000 teachers across the country; we were able to achieve this through our national network of affiliates.
+Those teachers, in turn, reached 5 million students.
 Our assessments prove that it’s working.
 Testing after CEE instruction in Tennessee, for example, showed a 39 percent gain in financial literacy in the program’s elementary school students, and a 47 percent improvement for middle schoolers.
 Much of our evidence is anecdotal, but compelling.
 In one 5th-grade class in Arkansas, students learned how to earn money (they made lunch for their teachers), to save and to give back: At the end of the year, they donated $2,400 to charity.
 In another classroom, a 3rd grader who had just learned the concept of opportunity cost said, “I can’t believe that every time I make a choice, it costs me something.”
 From now on, that student will think harder—and better—every time he has to make a decision.